Constrained HRT Surfaces and their Entropic Interpretation: Entropic Interpretation

 The width $\alpha \sim O(\sqrt{G})$ is optimal since making it much sharper or wider would typically reduce the width of either $\cA_B$ or $s_B$.
 Since neither of these quantities commutes with $\cA(\gamma_A)$, either case would make it difficult to have a semiclassical formula for entropies of $A$.

 We can now use \Eqref{eq:block} to compute R\'enyi entropies of $A$.
-In particular, we have the inequality for a mixture \cite{nielsen2001majorization}
+In particular, for a mixture of density matrices $\rho=\sum_i p_i \rho_i$, we have the inequality

-which follows from Schur concavity of the R\'enyi entropy.
+which follows from Schur concavity of the R\'enyi entropy (see Eq.(6.51) of Ref.~\cite{nielsen}).
+Applying the above inequality to \Eqref{eq:block}, we have

 We emphasize that the bounds hold certainly for the density matrix $\tilde \rho_{A,\cA_0}$, but that additional so-far-uncontrolled errors can enter if we wish to interpret \Eqref{eq:ineq1} as placing bounds on the original density matrix $\rho_{A,\cA_0}$.
 Thus the current discussion represents an interpretation of our earlier results, in which the approximation of $\rho_{A,\cA_0}$ by \Eqref{eq:block} will be justified a posteriori by using \Eqref{eq:ineq1} to reproduce \Eqref{eq:final}.

 Since each individual density matrix $\tilde\rho_{A,\bar{s}}$ has $O(\sqrt{G})$ fluctuations, it is natural to expect that the associated von Neumann entropy can be analyzed a la Lewkowycz-Maldacena \cite{Lewkowycz:2013nqa}, and thus that for $n=1+\epsilon$, the R\'enyi entropies are computed by a cosmic brane prescription and that backreaction from the brane gives only an $O(\frac{\epsilon}{G})$ correction.
 Thus we write